 SEA LIFE Melbourne Aquarium is absolutely awash with amazing things to see and do.
 Inside this incredible underwater world (which is a bit like the TARDIS — bigger on the inside than it looks on the outside) you’ll encounter thousands of marine animals, housed in 12 separate habitat zones.
 See rays, jellyfish, sharks, penguins, turtles, a huge saltwater crocodile and myriad colourful tropical fish.
 Your ticket includes keeper presentations and the chance to see animal feedings throughout the day.
 For those that want to get even closer to the action, a range of unique encounters are available — including the chance to dive with sharks!

 At one time it was the country’s most infamous prison, but Old Melbourne Gaol has long since been reincarnated as a museum.
 Bushranger Ned Kelly was jailed and executed here, along with 132 others over the life of the prison.
 Today, the museum is a fascinating and somewhat creepy step back in time.

-The best things in life are free as the saying goes, and that’s certainly the case with Melbourne’s fabulous City Circle Tram — a beautiful old-style red tram that trundles a loop around the city, complete with audio commentary on key sights and attractions.
+The best things in life are free as the saying goes, and that’s certainly the case with Melbourne’s fabulous City Circle tram — a beautiful old-style tramcar that trundles a loop around the city, complete with audio commentary on key sights and attractions.
 See Federation Square, Parliament House, the Princess Theatre, Carlton Gardens, the State Library of Victoria, the Docklands and much more.

 Additional images: Bigstock